The strange death of Yi-Jien Hwa in Glacier National Park

 Yi-Jien Hwa, Disappeared August 11, 2008, Body Found July 3, 2011, Glacier National Park, Rocky Mountains, Montana

-Malaysian, Yi-Jien Hwa, aged 27, was a graduate student at Asbury Theological Seminary in Wilmore, Kentucky.
-He loved the wilderness and wrote content on the website backpackgeartest.org, about his experiences with various kinds of outdoor gear and his hikes.
+Malaysian Yi-Jien Hwa, aged 27, graduated from Asbury Theological Seminary in Wilmore, Kentucky.
+He loved the wilderness and wrote content on the website backpackgeartest.org about his experiences with various kinds of outdoor gear and his hikes.

-Hwa had started backpacking as a teenager and he and his wife, Siu Yin, planned to embark together on the most ambitious hike to date.
-This would be a dangerous 96 mile trek across Glacier National Park.
+Hwa started backpacking as a teenager, and he and his wife, Siu Yin, planned to embark on their most ambitious hike to date: a dangerous 96-mile trek across Glacier National Park.

-What is and where is Glacier National Park?
+What is Glacier National Park, and where is it?

 Glacier National Park is a 1,583 sq. mile wilderness area in Montana's Rocky Mountains, with glacier-carved peaks and valleys running to the Canadian border.
-It's crossed by the mountainous Going-to-the-Sun Road.
-Among more than 700 miles of hiking trails, it has a route to photogenic Hidden Lake.
+The mountainous Going-to-the-Sun Road crosses it.
+Among more than 700 hiking trails, it has a route to photogenic Hidden Lake.
 It has diverse wildlife ranges from mountain goats to grizzly bears.

-The couple would begin their eight day trip at St. Mary, then across extremely difficult terrain south of Logan Pass, and then north in the direction of Kintla Lake Campground.
+The couple would begin their eight-day trip at St. Mary, then travel across extremely difficult terrain south of Logan Pass and north toward Kintla Lake Campground.

 Hidden lake by logan pass